 - GRE scores: These must be less than five years old.
 A GRE subject test in science, engineering, computer science, math, etc. is recommended but not required.
 Our Institution Code is 2074; Department Code is 0402.
 (This requirement is waived for CMU undergrads.)

 - TOEFL scores: Required if English is not your native language.
 No exceptions.
-These scores may be more than two years old if you have pursued or are pursuing a bachelor's or graduate degree in the U.S. and your native language is not ENGLISH you may submit an expired test score up to two years old.
+If you are presently working on or have received a bachelor's and/or master's degree in the U.S. and your native language is not ENGLISH you may submit an expired test score up to two years old.
 (TOEFL scores taken before August 20, 2019 will not be accepted) (While the TOEFL is preferred, the IELTS test may also be submitted.)
 Successful applicants will have a minimum TOEFL score of 100.
 Our Institution Code is 4256; the Department Code is 78.

 - Unofficial transcripts from each university you have attended, regardless of whether you received your degree there.

 - Current resume.